Still Waiting For April The Giraffe To Have Her Baby Calf? You’re Not Alone

 — Charisse Van Horn (@charissemarie) March 9, 2017

-Are you still waiting for April the Giraffe to have her baby?
+Are you still waiting for April the giraffe to have her baby?

 [Featured Image by Burhan Bunardi Xie/Shutterstock]